scientific-dev/guildedeno/README.md

 # Guildedeno

 Guildedeno is a deno wrapper for guilded api!
+You can view the docs [here](https://doc.deno.land/https/deno.land/x/guildedeno@v1.0.0-beta/mod.ts).

 > This package is not yet made completely!
 Make a pull request to make changes or create an issue for suggestions, bugs, etc!